rainbow-cards/rainbow-cards.github.io/index.md

 </div>

 ### DevTest Page (Admin)
-The DevTest page is an environment for developers to prototype of site features and functionality before broader implementation.
+The DevTest page is an environment for developers to prototype of site features and functionality before broader implementation:

 <img src="doc/devtest-page.png" alt="DevTest page">

+The page currently has a prototype for sending cards to a user, which will serve as the basis for the card distribution and trade features of the Rainbow Cards app.

 ## Developer Guide
 - First, [install Meteor](https://www.meteor.com/install), and [GitHub Desktop](https://desktop.github.com/).